Kidoz-SDK/kidoz-ios-frameworks/README.md

 ## License

-CocoaMaria is available under the MIT license.
-See the LICENSE file for more info.
+KidozSDK  is available under the Apache license.